grafana/metrictank/README.md

 ## Introduction

-Metrictank is a multi-tenant timeseries engine for Graphite and friends.
+Metrictank is a multi-tenant timeseries platform, that can be used as a backend or replacement for Graphite.
 It provides long term storage, high availability, efficient storage, retrieval and processing for large scale environments.

 [GrafanaLabs](http://grafana.com) has been running metrictank in production since December 2015.